The Lampizator Amber 3 DAC Review. HiFi Hype or the Real Deal?

 My Amber 3 is basic.
 No volume control or balanced outs as those set you back extra if you order new.
 I went used and had to go with what was available.
 I had to stay within a budget and even so I am blown away by the rich music that this DAC creates.

 I have also found a solution to the hum that comes from within the DAC at times (not heard through speakers).
 Turns out I discovered when my TV is on in my living room the small buzz/hum is heard from the DAC.
 When it is off, the DAC is silent.
 Strange but 100% OK with me as the sound this puts out is well worth a small hum as it is not audible from my listening seat.
 When the TV is off, it is about as silent as my Chord Qutest and that is amazing seeing that this is a tube DAC.

-As thrilled as I was with the Chord Qutest (and it is still one of my top 3 fave dacs) when compared to the Lampizator Amber 3 it allowed me to hear a whole new level of musicality and emotion.
+As thrilled as I was with the Chord Qutest (and it is still one of my top 3 fave dacs) when compared to the Lampizator Amber 3 it allowed me to hear a whole new level of emotion.
 Yes the Qutest can wow you with it’s hard hitting dynamics and bass, as well as the haunting placement of vocalists within your space but the Amber 3 does those things as well, just more organically and with more realism, space and a haunting realistic tone.

 It took me a bit to really understand what the Amber 3 was doing and to appreciate it deeply but now I do, and now I could not be without it.
 The Hype on the Lampizator DAC’s is real, at least for this Amber 3 model that is the lowest cost model they offer.

 The Amber 3 truly makes music sound like real music rather than tipped up presentations and I have heard no weaknesses here at all.
 This DAC also has some trickle down tech from ghat gorgeous $30k Pacific DAC and that is pretty cool as well : )